mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 For the purpose of a positive candidate experience and efficient use of mana, it's recommended that there be no more than four non-Hiring Manager and non-MLT interviewers.
 Ultimately, the Hiring Manager will decide how many interviewers are needed.

 ### Interview Panel Process
-As part of the In-take Session, the Recruiter will also work with the Hiring Manager to define the scope and focus area(s) for each interviewer using the ICP.
+As part of the Recruiter Intake Session, the Recruiter will also work with the Hiring Manager to define the scope and focus area(s) for each interviewer using the ICP.
 Ahead of the first candidate interview, the Recruiter will post an update in the Recruiting Updates Channel and tag the Interview Panel.

 The update will include the scope and focus area(s) for each interviewer.
-To promote [high standards](https://handbook.mattermost.com/contributors/onboarding/staff-onboarding-guide#leadership-principles) hiring, if 2+ interviewers are not a **Strong Yes** ahead of the mid-sync, the candidate will not move forward.
+To promote [high standards](https://handbook.mattermost.com/contributors/onboarding/staff-onboarding-guide#leadership-principles) hiring, if more than two interviewers are not a **Strong Yes** ahead of the Mid-Interview Sync, the candidate will not move forward.

 **Interview Panel SLAs**
 In order to expedite the recruiting process for each candidate, please follow the feedback timeline: